 7. Mind-Map Your To-Do List

 Mind-mapping is a way to organize ideas into a visual format the brain can easily remember and use.
 It’s an awesome study aid for college students and a great organization tool for project managers.
 The concept has made its way to our to-do lists and is a nifty productivity tool.
 You can use it to organize your tasks in any way you wish but the idea is to find ways to group your to-do list to save yourself time.
 I group similar tasks together and do them in time-blocks.
 Take my typical Saturday for example.
 I’ll do all of my housework-related tasks in a 2-hour block of time.
 In another 3-hour chunk of time, I will run personal errands like going to the beauty salon, the drugstore, and dry cleaners.
 It helps that I plan errands within a mile of each other so I’m not in the car driving all over Los Angeles.
 Whatever I can’t get done in a general area, gets moved to another day—maybe one evening after work.

 Don’t let your email and phone calls dictate what you do from moment to moment.
 That’s called living in reaction mode, and it’s not a great way to run your life.
 It’s like making other people (who don’t sign your paycheck or rub your feet at the end of the day) be the boss of you.
 Decide what has priority and work according to priority, not other people or your phone’s alerts.
 For example, I don’t pick up certain calls during the day (even from people I love) because I know I’ll get distracted.
 Instead, I text them back a quick, “Can you talk at 6?”
-At work, I almost never touch emails that come in after 3 pm unless I’m waiting on the information or there’s another urgent reason.
+And I almost never touch emails that come in after 3 pm unless I’m waiting on the information or there’s another urgent reason.
 Instead, I focus on finishing up tasks I’m already working on and tidying up my digital desktop (filing emails and files, flagging emails to follow-up, etc.).

 9. Make your own “Stay Organized” Strategies